material-motion/material-motion/specifications/runtime/life_of_a_plan.md

     ]

-A transaction must be committed to a Runtime in order for it to take affect.
+A transaction must be committed to a Scheduler in order for it to take affect.

-    runtime.commit(transaction)
+    Scheduler.commit(transaction)

-After committing the above transaction, the Runtime's internal state might resemble this:
+After committing the above transaction, the Scheduler's internal state might resemble this:

 ![](../../_assets/TargetManagers.svg)

 > Note that `Rotatable` is not listed.
 This is because we also removed any Plan named "name2" in this Transaction.

-The Runtime is now expected to execute its Plans.
+The Scheduler is now expected to execute its Plans.

-### Step 4: Runtime creates Executors
+### Step 4: Scheduler creates Executors

-The Runtime uses entities called **Executors** to execute Plans.
+The Scheduler uses entities called **Executors** to execute Plans.
 The Executor is the specialized mediating agent between a Plan and its execution.

 We'll assume a function exists that returns an Executor capable of executing a type of Plan.
 The method signature for this method might look like this: